-If we decide that one or more of these limitations should apply to you, we will send you a letter in advance.
+If we think that one or more of these limitations should apply to you, we will send you a letter in advance.
 The letter will have information explaining the terms of the limitations we think should apply to you.
-You will also have an opportunity to tell us which doctors or pharmacies you prefer to use.
-If you think we made a mistake or you disagree with our determination that you are at-risk for prescription drug abuse of the limitation, you and your prescriber have the right to ask us for an appeal.
+You will also have an opportunity to tell us which doctors or pharmacies you prefer to use, and about any other information you think is important for us to know.
+After you've had the opportunity to respond, if we decide to limit your coverage for these medications, we will send our determination that you are at-risk for prescription drug misuse or with the limitation, you and your prescriber have the right to ask us for an appeal.
+If you choose to appeal, we will review your case and give you a decision.
+If we continue to deny any part of your request related to the limitations that apply to your access to medications, we will automatically send your case to an independent reviewer outside of our plan.
 See Chapter 9 for information about how to ask for an appeal.

-The DMP may not apply to you if you have certain medical conditions, such as cancer, or you are receiving hospice care or live in a long-term care facility.
+The DMP may not apply to you if you have certain medical conditions, such as cancer, or sickle cell disease, you are receiving hospice care or live in a long-term care facility.